SUMMER ACADEMIES

 • Directing, storytelling, building, editing, designing!
 In this high-energy, hands-on camp, you’ll use all these skills to create your own mini movies using stop motion animation and iPads.
 We’ll start off using LEGOS and then step it up to using Play Dough or actual people.
 You’ll create characters, props, scenery & sound effects!
 Add in your own music or voice.
 We’ll also watch clips of different styles of stop motion animation for inspiration and to see how the pros do it.
 Explore your creativity while learning technical skills!
 The grand finale will be a mini film festival to premiere everyone’s creations.

-• Create your own sustainable pop-up business!
-Look at everyday products and their carbon footprints.
-How can companies minimize this?
-What about your own?
+• Each summer we create a brand-new, sustainable pop-up business!
 Handle all the real-world aspects of this camp’s pop-up business: finance, sales, marketing & production.
-Learn about the effects of your product on the environment.
+Learn about the environmental effects of your product.
 How can we lessen those?
 What are low-impact ways to create a high-impact product?
 Examine cash flow and stock distributions (and play the Stock Market Game!).
 What will your sustainable business model look like?
 Create a website to advertise and sell your product.
 Find environmentally friendly ways to package and distribute.
-Scientific inquiry, advertising art, decision-making skills, financial and mathematical interests—bring any and all of these talents to ECO Academy!
+Look at everyday products and their carbon footprints.
+How can companies minimize this?
+Scientific inquiry, advertising art, decision-making skills, financial and mathematical interests—bring any and all of these talents!

 • WANTED: Book lovers.
 Creative writers.
 Dig deep into your imagination and experiences to create stories.
 Learn how to plan out your writing, and develop your characters.
 Learn about different kinds of poetry and read and create a variety of poems.
 Participate in a poetry slam to celebrate each camper’s writing.
-We will also celebrate diversity in literature, investigating authors (and their characters!) from many different backgrounds, abilities, and experiences, using read alouds and multi-media experiences.
-Learn what led these amazing authors to write and where they get their inspirations.
 Learn about the importance of a writing community and supporting each other to produce the best writing you can.
+Share your favorite reading with book talks (and hear from camp adults as well)!
 Put your imagination in print!

 • Don your paleontologist hat for dinosaur explorations!
 Hatch a dinosaur egg, while considering carnivores, herbivores and omnivores.
 Explore continental drift.
 Construct fossils and explore body types and teeth structures of dinosaurs.
 How did they evolve in the different geologic periods?
 How did their bodies change from fish-like creatures to a tyrannosaurus rex?
 What made them all extinct?
 Then join the ‘safari’ as we locate tropical rainforests on a map.
 Why is the rainforest important?
 How do plants, as well as animals like monkeys, bats and frogs, survive?
 Make your own tropical spice blend.
 What other rainforest resources do we use every day?
 Lots of hands-on activities and projects.